Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Experiment

 \subsection{Overall Performance Comparison (Q1)}

-We evaluate \method{} across six real-world TAG datasets involving node classification and node regression tasks, with results summarized in Table~\ref{tab:clf-exp} and Table~\ref{tab:reg-exp}.
-Our empirical results demonstrate that \method{} achieves up to a \textbf{167.9$\times$ speedup} over existing GraphLLM methods while consistently delivering \textbf{on-par or superior performance}.
+We report the main results across six real-world TAG datasets involving node classification and node regression tasks, with results summarized in Table~\ref{tab:clf-exp} and Table~\ref{tab:reg-exp}.
+Our empirical results demonstrate that \method{} runs up to \textbf{167.9$\times$ faster} than existing GraphLLM methods while consistently delivering \textbf{on-par or superior performance}.

-\textbf{Comparison with Traditional Baselines:} This category includes traditional GNNs (GCN, SAGE, GAT) and pre-trained language models (BERT, RoBERTa, SenBERT). \textit{\underline{Observation 1:} Traditional GNNs are efficient but suffer from limited semantic depth.} While models like GraphSAGE and GAT exhibit the lowest runtimes (averaging under 17s), their accuracy on classification tasks is significantly lower than LLM-augmented methods, with a gap exceeding 5\% on datasets like \textit{Computer}.
-This indicates that shallow features cannot fully capture the complex attributes in TAGs. \textit{\underline{Observation 2:} \method{} outperforms PLM-based features in both accuracy and efficiency.} Surprisingly, PLMs like RoBERTa and BERT require substantial processing time (e.g., 1832.97s for RoBERTa) without yielding competitive results.
+\textbf{Comparison with Traditional Baselines:} This category includes traditional GNNs (GCN, SAGE, GAT) and pretrained LM baselines (BERT, RoBERTa, SenBERT). \textit{\underline{Observation 1:} Traditional GNNs are efficient but suffer from limited semantic depth.} While models like GraphSAGE and GAT exhibit the lowest runtimes (averaging under 17s), their accuracy on classification tasks is significantly lower than LLM-augmented methods, with a gap exceeding 5\% on datasets like \textit{Computer}.
+This indicates that shallow features cannot fully capture the complex attributes in TAGs. \textit{\underline{Observation 2:} \method{} outperforms pretrained LM methods in both accuracy and efficiency.} Pretrained LM baselines such as RoBERTa and BERT require substantial processing time (e.g., 1832.97s for RoBERTa) without yielding competitive results.
 In contrast, \method{} is not only faster but also provides a significant boost in predictive power by leveraging LLM-derived explanations rather than raw embeddings.
-For instance, in regression tasks, \method{} reduces the average MAE from 6.39 (HeteroGAT) to 5.40, demonstrating the necessity of high-level reasoning.
+For instance, in regression tasks, \method{} reduces the average MAE from 6.39 (HeteroGCN) to 5.40, demonstrating the necessity of high-level reasoning.